PaulskPt/M5Stack_M5Atom_EchoSPKR/README.md

 intended for the M5 EchoSPK device.
 I copied the files into a new Arduino IDE sketch project.
 I renamed the C++ files more suitable for the M5 Atom Echo device.
 I ported the contents of the C++ files to be used with the M5 Atom Echo.
-The Arduino sketch example ```PlayMusic``` was suitable for me to modify for use with the ported ATOMECHOSPKR class.
+The Arduino sketch example ```PlayMusic``` was suitable for me to modify for use with the created ATOMECHOSPKR class.
 I also added functionality to use the builtin RGB Led of the Atom Echo.

 Hardware used: